grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/05 Running distributed tests.md

 The test script content was added to the map using the filename as the key-value, therefore the `file` value is `test.js`.

 The amount of `parallelism` is up to you; how many pods do you want to split the test amongst?
+The operator will split the workload between the pods using [execution segments](/misc/glossary/#execution-segment).

 <Blockquote mod="attention" title="">